 Nobody imagined that Alpinestars would become one of the giants in the motorcycle industry.
 Founded in 1963 in Asolo, Italy, Alpinestars was first making footwear for skiers and mountaineers.

-Today one of the specialties Alpinestars stands out is their gloves and boots.
-The quality is found in every one of their products starting from off-road boots up to urban footwear.
+Today one of the specialties Alpinestars stands out in is their gloves and boots.
+The quality is found in every one of their products, starting from off-road boots to urban footwear.

-Another thing this company stands out is also its waterproof and thermal garments, which is the company experience from its technical mountain materials.
+This company also stands out in its waterproof and thermal garments, which is its experience from its technical mountain materials.

-In the wake of the highly successful and iconic Tech 10 and Tech 7, here we got the new Tech 5 off-road boot which comes in a handful of colors.
+In the wake of the highly successful and iconic Tech 10 and Tech 7, we got the new Tech 5 off-road boot that comes in a handful of colors.

-The Tech 5 fits right in the middle of Alpinestars lineup like the boot is made by taking the DNA from the Tech 7 package it, make it more attainable and so the Tech 5 was made.
-So the Tech 5 is more like the Tech 7 than it is like the Tech 3, its some sort of new school style off-road boot.
+The Tech 5 fits right in the middle of Alpinestars lineup like the boot is made by taking the DNA from the Tech 7 package it, make it more attainable, so Tech 5 was made.
+So the Tech 5 is more like the Tech 7 than it is like the Tech 3; it’s some new school style off-road boot.

-What I like about this boot is it has a lot of cool features that are built-in.
+What I like about this boot is it has a lot of cool built-in features.
 The boot is very comfortable, the toe box on the Tech 5 is nice and wide, so for people with wider feet, this boot will accommodate them well.

-When it comes to the construction of the boot Alpinestars are using a couple of different materials.
-On the upper part the boot has microfiber and on the construction overtop of the boot there is a lot of hard TPU.
-But on the toe box, they use material that Alpinestars calls it action leather.
+When it comes to the construction of the boot, Alpinestars is using a couple of different materials.
+On the upper part, the boot has microfiber, and on the construction overtop of the boot, there is a lot of hard TPU.
+But on the toe box, they use a material that Alpinestars calls action leather.

-Around to the back of the boot around the heel cup area, there is also hard TPU, and on the medial side there is also lots of hard TPU wrapping itself around, and then working its way up.
-Alpinestars buckles are one of the best, they are very simple to operate and are replaceable.
+Around the back of the boot around the heel cup area, there is also hard TPU, and on the medial side, there is also lots of hard TPU wrapping itself around and then working its way up.
+Alpinestars buckles are one of the best, and they are very simple to operate and are replaceable.